 Pimples usually fade in a few days, but can also be treated using drug store spot treatment like Benzoyl peroxide cream.

 Zits can also be treated by drug store spot treatment or by waiting for them to fade naturally.
 Particularly severe zits can also be treated with cortisol or salicylic acid.

 Pimples and zits cannot be completely prevented.
-However, they can be lessened by using soap-free face cleanser, oil-free moisturizer and yogurt face masks.
+However, they can be lessened by using soap-free face cleanser or astringent, oil-free moisturizer and yogurt face masks.
 Diet can also impact the appearance of pimples and zits, and foods that are rich in antioxidants, such as berries, can improve the situation.